-And there is another fear; the fear of something happening again; a repetition of something so awful that happened in the past; in a previous workplace, in a previous employment, a previous relationship, at school, in their family.
-Such fears make a workplace feel dangerous.
+And there is the fear of something happening again; a repetition of something that happened in the past; in their life, a previous workplace, a previous relationship, at school, in their family.
+Such fears can make a workplace feel dangerous.
 And now because of Covid-19 many people are terrified to go to work.
 Old fears merging with what is happening today.

-Often behind the Psychological Dynamics in the workplace and behind work-related stress and anxiety is our history, our past.
-So, a question to ask yourself is, WHO DO YOU TAKE TO WORK WITH YOU?
-This might sound like a strange question, but it is a serious one, which will be answered in this training.
+Often at the core of work-related stress and anxiety is our history; what we experienced in the past.
+So, a question to ask yourself is, WHAT DO YOU TAKE TO WORK WITH YOU?